edgarv09/statistics/README.md

 --------

 This gem adds `Data Capture` object allowing the user to add numbers and returns an object for querying statistics about the inputs.
-Specifically, the returned object supports querying how many numbers in the collection are
+Specifically, the returned object supports querying how many numbers in the collection are like

 * less than a value.
 * greater than a value.
 * between a range.